With the consumption of live streams ever increasing, more and more people are asking the question, ‘How do I build a

 Ant Media’s well-known product, called Ant Media Server, is a video streaming platform and technology enabler, providing highly scalable, Ultra-Low Latency (WebRTC) and Low Latency (CMAF & HLS) video streaming solutions supported with operational management utilities.

 Ant Media Server in a cluster mode dynamically scales up and down to enable our customers to serve from tens to millions of viewers in an automated and controlled way.
 Ant Media Server provides compatibility to be played in any Web Browser.
-In addition, SDKs for iOS, Android, and JS are provided freely to enable customers to expand their reach to a broader audience.
+In addition, SDKs for iOS, Android, Flutter, React Native, and JS are provided freely to enable customers to expand their reach to a broader audience.

 Thanks to the adaptive bitrate streaming feature that allows any video to be played at any bandwidth on mobile devices.
 Ant Media has been serving a growing number of customers in 120+ countries all around the world.
 Customers from different segments such as Education, Live Auctions, Radio and TV Broadcasts, Enterprises, Service Providers, Government Agencies, Gaming Companies, and Mobile / Web App Developers enhance their business by using Ant Media Server and benefiting from its capabilities.
 You can get started for free now.

 If you are looking for a free video streaming server instead of making your own video streaming server, Ant Media also provides a community edition.
 You can download it here.